LaunchCodeEducation/web-fundamentals/assignments/html-me-something/README.md

+---
-# Assignment: HTML Me Something
+title: 'Assignment: HTML Me Something'
+---

 You've learned a bit of HTML and some CSS, but you have likely only used it in bits and pieces so far, adding or modifying content in exercises or pre-existing files.
 Here, you are going to take another step forward by building an entire page from scratch.
 You will also get some practice using Git.